-As per October 28, 2010 STG made a repayment of loans of 170 MEUR (1 560 MSEK) to Swedish Match.
-Additional loans amounting to 16 MEUR (140 MSEK) were repayed during 2011.
-The loans were provided from Swedish Match to STG in connection with the formation of the new company and include the 30 MEUR cash consideration as compensation for the relative the new company and include the 3D MEUR cash consideration as compensation for the relat differences in enterprise values of the businesses contributed from the former Scandinavian Tobacco Group and Swedish Match.
+1) As per October 28, 2010 STG made a repayment of loans of 170 MEUR (1 560 MSEK) to Swedish Match.
+Additional loans amounting to 16 MEUR (1 40 MSEK) were repayed during 2011.
+The loans were provided from Swedish Match to STG in connection with the formation of the new company and include the 30 MEUR cash consideration as compensation for the relative differences in enterprise values of the businesses contributed from the former Scandinavian Tobacco Group and Swedish Match.
 Final purchase price adjustments were determined and settled in the second quarter of 2011.

-For further information about the 49 percent investment in STG, see Note 14 Investments in associated companies and joint ventures.
+2) For further information about the 49 percent investment in STG, see Note 14 Investments in associated companies and joint ventures.